aarontran/snr-filaments/agenda.md

 the filament peak width is minimized.
 You should generate the projections in a consistent way (just for ease of use/manipulation), e.g. starting from outside and moving in.

-(remember that we get THREE projection plots out, one for each band...)

 Problem: we also have to consider spectra when optimizing